thebaldgeek/thebaldgeek.github.io/C-Band.md

 Here I used an industrial microcontroller, but you could use an Arduino that has a Cat 5 network port.
 Write some code that takes the Node-RED position (Sent every 15 minutes) and compares it with the current resistance value.
 Move the dish via relays in a H-Bridge in the correct direction with a small dead-band so that the arm does not hunt continuously around the required set point.
-Thus every 15 minutes the dish motor will receive a new position from Node-RED NORAD TLE and will move the arm to the new location.
+Thus every 10 to 15 minutes (quicker is NOT better) the dish motor will receive a new position from Node-RED NORAD TLE and will move the arm to the new location.
 Now, to sync all this up, put the arm on your desk on some paper marked with the length you measured off the yardstick on the dish.
 You now have a mark for the top of the orbit and bottom of the orbit.
 You can simply wait ~12-24 hours watching the actuator on the desk and your graph and make slight adjustments to your microcontroller code and the Node-RED rescale node to ensure the graph to actuator arm match.